ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 :::Figure:Video
 !(https://drive.google.com/file/d/1Q75MGxrg3S-SQ_HeVW3edIktECPdj88C)
 :::
 1. Watch Video 4.
-As the  voltage changes, make the video pause, and record the voltage and corresponding current for 10 data points.
+As the  voltage changes, pause the video, and record the voltage and corresponding current for 10 data points.
 You should take measurements approximately every 2 volts.
 They do not, however, need to be exactly 2 volts apart, as long as the data points are fairly well spaced out.
 2. Neatly tabulate your data, then plot your data with current on the *x*-axis and voltage on the *y*-axis.

 ::: Question